|

 My pursuit of photography was heavily influenced by the lens work of C R Stecyk III, Glen E Friedman, James Cassimus, Warren Bolster, George Greenough and many others I don’t have time to detail.
 They all used wide angle and fisheye lenses.

-Local photographers that I secretly admire such as Tony Hernandez, Steve PING, Bob Carey, Glen Buckles, G. Scott and Brian Brannon all have their place in my memories as well either standing beside me in an empty swimming pool angling for their moment to start their push, we ran in the same circles but are wildly different.
+Local photographers that I secretly admire such as Tony Hernandez, Steve PING, Bob Carey, Glen Buckles, G. Scott and Brian Brannon all have their place in my memories as well either standing beside me in an empty swimming pool angling for their moment to start their push, we ran in some of the same circles but are wildly different.

 Absolutely I am influenced by photographers and their choices and although I do call myself a “utilitarian photographer” I am one no less.